Afghan entrepreneur defies war to squeeze out a juice empire

 The company is also negotiating with the 350,000-strong Afghan security forces and NATO to supply them with fruit juices in what would be a multi-million-dollar coup.

-To secure his supply lines from around 35,000 farmers who sell Omaid Bahar 40,000 tonnes of fruit each year, along routes that pass through Taliban strongholds in the south, Sadiq is also shifting Afghan farming practices from horse and plough to modern methods.
+To secure his supply lines from around 35,000 farmers who sell Omaid Bahar 40,000 metric tons of fruit each year, along routes that pass through Taliban strongholds in the south, Sadiq is also shifting Afghan farming practices from horse and plough to modern methods.

 "It is already, I would say, a profitable business.
 It can become much more profitable," he says, without offering hard figures which he worries could benefit his competitors.
 "The intention is that all the products that we used to import, I'm trying my best to produce locally."